PrzemekKozakQA/Memento-Flask-application/README.md

 Additionally, after merging the changes to the main branch, a test report is created in an .html file.
 This file can be downloaded from GitHub by going to the [Actions tab](https://github.com/PrzemekKozakQA/Memento-memory_helper_web_app/actions), details of a specific run in the Artifacts section.

 ## Testing

 ### Integration tests in Postman

 The frontend of the application uses the JQuery library to send queries to the backend, which are necessary to dynamically change some of the displayed content.
 To check this mechanism, I wrote integration tests in Postman.
 Files containing the test code and the file with environment variables are located in the [Postman_tests director](/Postman_tests/).

 Scope of tested functionalities:

-- Providing information whether the username is already used or not when registering a new user.
+* Providing information whether the username is already used or not when registering a new user.
-- Providing JSON with data when searching by the name of the saved word
+* Providing JSON with data when searching by the name of the saved word
-- Marking a word in the database as remembered
+* Marking a word in the database as remembered
-- Deleting a word from the database
+* Deleting a word from the database
-- Providing information that the word id was not found
+* Providing information that the word id was not found

 Running tests in the local environment:
     To run the tests, download the files from the Postman_Tests folder and then import the collection file [Memento_application_integration_tests.postman_collection.json](/Postman_tests/Memento_application_integration_tests.postman_collection.json) and the environment file [Test_ENV.postman_environment.json](/Postman_tests/Test_ENV.postman_environment.json) to Postman.
 The exact import process is described in the [Postman documentation](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-data/#import-postman-data).
     After importing the data, remember to select an environment and run the Memeno application locally before running the tests.

-### GUI tests in Selenium:
+### GUI tests in Selenium

- - TODO
+* TODO

 ## Contact

 Created by [Przemysław Kozak](https://www.linkedin.com/in/przemyslaw-kozak/) - feel free to contact me!